You may wish to see an introductory page to this section first.

 The fortifications were rebuilt by the Menguceks who placed at the very top of the hill a finely designed bastion which was embellished with corbels and statues of lions.

-The mosque is associated with Ahmed Shah, the ruler of the principality, and the adjoining hospital with his wife Melike Turan Melek.
+The mosque is associated with Ahmed Shah, the ruler of the principality, and the adjoining hospital with his consort Melike Turan Melek.
 The eight-sided roof covers the main hall of the mosque.
 The whole complex was designed by Hurrem, an architect who came from Ahlat, a town on Lake Van, the easternmost region of today's Turkey.
 Hurrem brought with him skilled masons and stonecutters.